agape-apps/Logos-Notes-Exporter/README.md

 ## 🔍 Overview

-**Note: this is Beta Software which has only received limited testing.**
+**Note: this is Beta Software which has only received limited testing.
+Please [report bugs here](https://github.com/agape-apps/Logos-Notes-Exporter/issues)**

 This tool extracts notes from Logos Bible Software's NotesTool database and converts them into well-organized Markdown files.
 It preserves: